alekseynp/ontario_sunshine_list/README.md

 # Outstanding Issues

 * Only the initial disclosure is scraped.
 Addenda are not scraped or processed.
-* 2015 disclosure has not yet been published or included
+* A couple of garbled datapoints in the HTML are not captured.